Viet and Nam (2024)

 Dir: Truong Minh Quy | Drama 129′ 2024

-Truong Minh Quy’s Viet and Nam closed this year’s BFI London Film festival as much as Eight Postcards from Utopia opened it – with bold challenging conceptual filmmaking.
-These are contemporary films confronting the sometimes tortured psyche of respective nations with filmmakers looking for answers from past histories while opening up the possibilities of the future.
-Viet and Nam is a dark but strangely illuminating film that fuses written and spoken poetry with sensitive visual imagery.
+Truong Minh Quy’s VIET AND NAM closed this year’s Bfi London Film festival as Eight Postcards from Utopia opened with bold challenging conceptual filmmaking.
+These are contemporary films confronting the sometimes-tortured psyche of respective nations with filmmakers looking for answers from past histories while opening up the possibilities of the future.
+Viet and Nam is a dark but strangely illuminating film reflecting in part on how the “American war “of 1955/1975 in Vietnam has repercussions decades later with a sense of history underlying the film’s fusion of both written /spoken poetry linked to sensitive visual imagery.

-For Minh Quy the sea becomes another forbidding and dangerous space with the two lovers locked in a floating freight container adrift.
-The surreal spirit of Jean Cocteau is referenced and the power of Frank Borzage evident with Viet and Nam another creative work inspired through souls made great by adversity.
-Although Vietnamese authorities have banned Viet and Nam for its negativity there is nothing negative about this film and its beautiful incandescent mapping of the spirit of redemption through the power of love.
-Peter Herbert
+For Minh Quy, the sea becomes another forbidding and dangerous space with the two lovers locked in a floating freight container adrift.
+The surreal spirit of Jean Cocteau along with the power of Frank Borzage is evident and this is another creative work inspired by the idea of souls made great by adversity.
+Although Vietnamese authorities have banned Viet and Nam for “gay content” and negativity, there is nothing negative about this film and its beautiful incandescent mapping of redemption through the power of love.

 PREMIERED AT CANNES and the BFI LONDON FILM FESTIVAL 2024 | In UK cinemas early next year.